mikegallimore/NHL_Single/README.md

 1. Clone this Git package
 2. Create an environment with the package dependencies:

-   If you have Anaconda (or, alternatively, <a href="https://docs.conda.io/en/latest/miniconda.html">Miniconda</a>) installed and are using it:<br>
+   If you will be using Anaconda / Miniconda as your package and environment manager:<br>
    <code>conda create -n environment_name -f environment.yml</code><br>

-   If you are using a vanilla Python installation with a different environment manager:<br>
-   <code>conda create -n environment_name -f environment.yml</code><br>
+   If you will be using PIP as your package manager with a tool (e.g. pipenv, poetry, venv, etc.) for managing environments:<br>
+   <code>pip install -r requirements.txt</code><br>

 ### Usage
 You need to be in your machine's interactive Python shell (if you installed the Anaconda Distribution or Miniconda, this is Anaconda Prompt) in order to execute command lines.

+Activate your environment:

 ##### Game Usage
 At minimum, you must indicate two positional arguments, which are the particular season and the 5-digit game number:<br>